Privacy Policy

 The data subject can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
 Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
 This is possible in all common Internet browsers.
 If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable under certain circumstances.

-Legal basis for the processing of a4> personal data in this context are Art.
-6 (1) lit. c GDPR and Art.
-6 (1) lit. f GDPR.
-Our legitimate interest is the management of the cookies used and similar technologies and the related consents.
+The legal bases for processing personal data in this context are Art.
+6(1)(c) GDPR and Art.
+6(1)(f) GDPR.
+Our legitimate interest is managing the cookies and similar technologies used, as well as the related consents.

 5. Collection of general data and information